LckyLke/AutoResearchLab/README.md

 bundled TSP demo).
 Iterations stay comparable, and the agent optimizes *what to do with the budget* instead of just using more of it.

-## Safety model
+## How the loop stays honest

-- Your original folder is **never touched**.
-Experiments run on a snapshot.
+- **Sandbox**: your original folder is never touched — experiments run on a snapshot.
+Before each agent run, non-editable files are made read-only;
-- Before each agent run, non-editable files are made read-only; afterwards the whole tree is re-hashed and any illegal change (modify / delete / create outside the whitelist) is reverted and logged as a violation.
+  afterwards the whole tree is re-hashed and any illegal change (modify / delete / create outside the whitelist) is reverted and logged as a violation.
+Eval/holdout scripts, the metrics file, and the `knowledge/` folder can never be edited by the agent.
+Temporary files belong in `.scratch/` — sanctioned, never snapshotted, wiped each iteration.
-- The agent cannot edit the eval command's script or the metrics file.
+- **Holdout eval** (optional): a hidden second eval scores every new champion on a split the agent never sees, drawn as its own line on the chart — divergence between the curves is overfitting made visible.
+- **Agent notebook**: the agent maintains `AGENT_NOTES.md`, a persistent memory that survives rejected iterations — recorded failures are never retried.
+Viewable and editable from the dashboard to steer the search.
+- **Cost tracking**: per-iteration and cumulative $ / tokens on the dashboard, with an optional hard cost budget as a stop condition.

 ## Results on disk

-Everything is plain files under `experiments/<id>/` — see `autoresearch/storage.py` for the layout: per-iteration `meta.json`, `agent.log`, `changes.diff` and a file snapshot, plus `history.jsonl` and
+Everything is plain files under `experiments/<id>/` — see `autoresearch/storage.py` for the layout: per-iteration `meta.json`, `agent.log`, `changes.diff` and a file snapshot, plus `history.jsonl`, the
-the current champion.
-Any version (including the champion) can be downloaded from the GUI as a full runnable workspace zip.
+current champion, `notebook.md` (the agent's memory) and the knowledge library.
+Any version (including the champion) can be downloaded from the GUI as a full runnable workspace zip. `experiments/` is git-ignored — it is data, not source.

 ## Agents